natgo/wt-wiki-scraper/wikitext-transpiled/ground/VIDAR.md

 == Description ==
 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The '''{{Specs|name}}''' is a premium gift rank {{Specs|rank}} Swedish tank destroyer {{Battle-rating}}.
-It was introduced in [[Update "Sons of Attila"]].
+The '''{{Specs|name}}'''is a self propelled artillery system employed by Norway since 2022.
+The system is an export version of the South Korean K9 Thunder Self Propelled Artillery Gun.
+Norway acquired the system to replace it's aging M109A3GNM from American origin.
+Norway acquired a total of 24 K9 Thunder artillery systems.
+The deliveries started in 2019 and concluded in 2021.
+The system has some differences compared to the South Korean version, like a combined NBC protection and air conditioning situated at the rear of the turret.
+This system was given to the ''Artilleribataljonen'' of the ''Brigade Nord'', the only artillery unit in the Norwegian army.

+Being introduced in [[Update "Sons of Attila"]].
+The VIDAR is fitted with excellent optics and fire control system.
+At it's BR is one of the few vehicles with both thermal imaging system and a laser rangefinder.
+However, the VIDAR lacks the armour and the rounds to be considered overpowered.
+It's best round is a HE 155mm shell, that is indeed capable of destroying most tanks but requires very good aiming when it faces heavily armoured targets like the T-55AMD.
+The vehicle also has a poor turret rotation speed and no stabilizer, and of course, being an artillery system, the gun depression is very mediocre.
+However, it has good mobility for a vehicle of it's size, and a very good reverse speed of 42KM/h.

 == General info ==
 === Survivability and armour ===
 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->
-Poor protection that doesnt protect from anything above autocannons.
-Susceptible to CAS.
+The VIDAR has poor protection that doesn't protect against anything heavier than autocannons.
+It is also susceptible to CAS.

-The Turret and Hull sides are rather flat so the armor is always at its weakest.
+The turret and hull sides are rather flat, so the armour is always at its weakest.

-Survivability is a double edged sword, due to the insignificant armor there is alot of space, due to this the crew as well as components are very spread out.
+However, due to the insignificant armour, there is a lot of space, so the crew as well as components are very spread out.
 Survival is not uncommon against APDS and HEAT/HEATFS.

-''Describe armour protection.
-Note the most well protected and key weak areas.
-Appreciate the layout of modules as well as the number and location of crew members.
-Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
-If necessary use a visual template to indicate the most secure and weak zones of the armour.''

 '''Armour type:''' <!-- The types of armour present on the vehicle and their general locations -->
 <!-- Example: * Rolled homogeneous armour (Front, Side, Rear, Hull roof)